Keeron12/MechaCar_Statistical_Analysis/README.md

 - The p-value 5.35e-11 is significantly smaller that the assumed significance level of .05.
 Therefor, there is sufficient evidence to reject our null hypothesis, which means the slop of our linear model is not zero
 -The R-squared value is .7149 which means there is a strong correlation, so the linear model helps predict the mpg of MechaCar prototypes

+## Summary Statistics on Suspension Coils

+![Image of lot_summary table]lot_summary.png
+![Image of total_summary table]total_summary.png

+The current manufacturing data does meet the design specification for all the manufacturing lots based on the total_summary table.
+Individually lots 1 and 2 meet the design specs when looking at the lot_summary table.
+Lot 3 has a variance exceeding the design specs by 70 psi.
+Lots 1 and 2 variance are 1 and 7 psi respectively, so they fall well below the design specs of not exceeding 100s psi.